-Full and part-time students who have withdrawn from the University, or who have been absent for one or more semesters (excluding summer), and left the University in good academic standing, must make a petition to the Registrar for readmission, via the Leave of Absence and Readmissions Request Form.
+Full and part-time students who have withdrawn from the University, or who have been absent for two or more semesters (excluding summer), and left the University in good academic standing, must make a petition to the Registrar for readmission, via the Readmissions Request Form.
 This request will need to be considered by the Admissions Office.
 In certain cases, additional material may be requested.

-Students who have been dismissed, and wish to

-appeal their dismissal, must write a petition letter to the Registrar and also appear before the Academic Standing Committee.
+Students who have been dismissed, and wish to appeal their dismissal, must write a petition letter to the Registrar and also appear before the Academic Standing Committee.
 Appearance can be either in person or via Skype webcam.
-Students who appeal will be notified in advance of the date and time for appearances.
+Students who appeal will be notified in advance of the date and time for